-The power spectral density of a white noise source with average power per RE normalized to the subcarrier spacing as defined in Section 4.4.3 for conducted requirements and Section 4.5.3 for radiated requirements
+The power spectral density of a white noise source with average power per Hz as defined in Section 4.4.3 for conducted requirements and Section 4.5.3 for radiated requirements

 3.3 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].